bckup9638/REPORT.LUA/README.md

 --

 Credits:
-https://github.com/Dasrg/steam-reportbot (i did it for community lock)
+https://github.com/Dasrg/steam-reportbot (i did it for community lock, added discord bot and more)